-In August 1977, the company opened its first international office, located in Japan, was called ASCII Microsoft.
-In 1979, the company moved to Bellevue, Washington, and two years later it incorporated under the name Microsoft Inc. Gates was president of the company and chairman of the board, and Allen was executive vice president.
+In August 1977, the company opened its first international office, located in Japan, which was called ASCII Microsoft.
+In 1979, the company moved to Bellevue, Washington, and two years later it was incorporated under the name Microsoft Inc. Gates was President of the company and the Chairman of the Board, and Allen was the Executive Vice President.

 Microsoft Operating Systems

 As a newly formed company, Microsoft's first operating system product to be publicly released was a version of Unix called Xenix, released in 1980.
 Xenix was later used as the basis for Microsoft's first word processor—Multi-Tool Word—a predecessor to Microsoft Word.

 Microsoft's first wildly successful operating system was MS-DOS (Microsoft Disk Operating System), which was written for IBM in 1981.
 In the deal of the century, Gates licensed MS-DOS to IBM but retained rights to the software.
-As a result, Gates made a fortune for Microsoft, which had become a major soft vendor.
+As a result, Gates made a fortune for Microsoft, which had become a major software vendor.

 In 1986, the company went public, with the resulting rise in stock making an estimated four billionaires and 12,000 millionaires from Microsoft employees.
 The success meant that Gates became a billionaire at 31.

 1989 marked the release of Microsoft Office, a software package that is a collection of programs for use in an office.
 Still used today, it includes a word processor, spreadsheet, mail program, business presentation software, and more.

-Following Bill Gates' internal "Internet Tidal Wave memo" on May 26, 1995, Microsoft stepped into world of web.
+Following Bill Gates' internal "Internet Tidal Wave memo" on May 26, 1995, Microsoft stepped into the world of the web.
 Other than Netscape, Microsoft was the only major and established company that acted fast enough to be a part of the World Wide Web practically from the start.

 In 2001, Microsoft introduced its first gaming unit, the Xbox system.
 Xbox faced stiff competition from Sony's PlayStation, and eventually, Microsoft discontinued the original Xbox in favor of later versions.
 In 2005, Microsoft released the Xbox 360 gaming console, which was a success.